Great Rides: Bikepacking in the Yorkshire Dales

 A little later we stopped for a brew.
 It’s always good to keep the stove and supplies handy, maybe at the side of the roll bag on the handlebar, so you can stop and brew up easily.
 Any warm drink outside is the best thing ever.

 I’ve got a packable coffee filter, so Joolze and I can have fresh cup when we’re out at the cost of very little extra weight.
 Dave and Norna had tea.

 I tend to drink brews without milk when bikepacking; fresh milk is heavy and goes off quickly, while powdered milk is the work of the devil.

 A quick word at this point about mug dangling.
 This is where a mug is carried on the outside of a pack, where trail muck can get in and on it.
 Don’t do it.
 Pack your mug in your bag and keep it clean: your guts will thank you for it.
 The trail is not an ideal place for stomach troubles.

-Of course you can make whatever you like over a camp stove.
-Just remember you’ve got to carry in both the food and the fuel.
+You can make whatever you like over a camp stove.
+Just remember you’ve got to carry both the food and the fuel.
 The good thing about a stove is that it leaves no trace.
 Campfires damage the ground and are serious fire hazards.